 This will continue to be a living blog post given that drives are increasing in capacity every two seconds!
 I have put together an image (quick and dirty apparently!):

 Knew it would not be long!
 A petabyte of disk now weighs as little as family sized chicken!

 Disk efficiency, capacity and usability has all increased enormously in the last 3 decades making it more and more feasible to protect/archive content on disk long term.
 Here’s to the post about how heavy is an exabyte..

 p.s Used purely marketing figures in the calculations (1kb == 1000bytes) .. obviously using real, tech numbers (1024) we would be looking at more disks.
 I Look forward to the day we can all talk in 1024.

-p.p.s At time of publishing this post Samsung has today announced it is shipping a new 15.36 Terabyte SSD drive!
-No idea on cost yet.
+p.p.s At time of publishing this post Samsung has announced a 128 Terabyte SSD which will be ludicrously expensive no doubt.